Harrison Gray Otis Dwight: Biography

 Harrison Gray Otis Dwight was born on November 22, 1803, in Conway, Massachusetts.
 His father was Seth Dwight (1769–1825) and mother was Hannah Strong (1768–1813).

 He graduated from Hamilton College in 1825 and went on to study theology at Andover Theological Seminary where he graduated in 1828.
 He married Elizabeth Barker (1806–1837) on January 4, 1828.
-She died of Cholera in 1837 with her third son.
+She died of bubonic plague in 1837 with her third son.
 They were both buried in the Protestant cemetery of San Stefano (now Yeşilköy), in Istanbul.

 He was ordained on July 15, 1829, as a missionary for the American Board of Commissioners for Foreign Missions.
 He was sent to assist in the Armenian missions serving in Istanbul for over 30 years.
 He wrote: Christianity Revived in the East (1850).
 In 1856, Dwight published a "Manual of Christian Theology" in Constantinople in association with George Warren Wood and Rev. Dr. Edward Riggs.

+Family

-Children from his first wife were:
+Children from his first marriage to Elizabeth Barker were: